Problems with "Eating Animals"

 Food is more than sustenance, more than taste – it’s family, memories, community, ritual, culture.
 If your family eats meat, choosing to stop eating it is a disruption.
 Maybe not the biggest disruption in the world, but it’s a change, a small gap between you and the people you love.
 If it isn’t just your family that eats meat, but your entire community, the gap widens.
 Vegan activists have often come under fire for oversimplifying how easy it is to become vegan.
 For many people, giving up meat is not just giving up meat: it’s giving up a connection to the people you love, the rituals you practice, and to everything you may know. […] Many people, myself included sometimes, think it’s okay for animals to die so humans are able to use them for food or other supposed necessities – the circle of life and all that.

-The second reason she mentions is that some non-Western cultures sometimes have relationships with animals that are different from ours, different in such a way that killing & eating animals can be permitted:
+The second reason she mentions is that some non-Western cultures sometimes have relationships with animals that are different from ours, different in such a way that killing and eating animals can be permitted:

 Many Indigenous groups, who have historically maintained a different relationship to the land than industrialized societies, have often had a very different understanding of animal rights than most western vegans.
 Animal rights activists have clashed with Indigenous communities over seal hunting, whale hunting, and sled dog racing (along with the general use of working dogs), believing these practices to be unnecessary and cruel.
 But the Indigenous communities in question depend on these activities for food and trade, want to maintain their history and traditions, and generally have a completely different perspective on what it means to care for animals.
 An article in Indian Country Today explains that “policy makers and animal rights activists whose knowledge is based on positivistic reasoning, see animals in a paternalistic manner – as ‘helpless’ creatures that must be protected from the ‘savage and cruel exploits’ of human beings … Meanwhile, Indigenous people such as the Inuit agree that ‘animals also possess rights – the right to refuse Inuit hunters, to be treated with respect, to be hunted and used wisely.’”
 Yes, animals in these societies are hunted, killed, and eaten, but the relationship between human and animal is seen as reciprocal, another kind of social relationship.

-I would like to say, & who wouldn’t, that I am not one of those extremists who see red at the mere mention of an animal being killed for food.
-If an Inuit needs to hunt seal because there is no other food source within a ten-kilometer radius, or no other source of vitamin D, that is a difficult moral question that philosophers have & are grappling with.
+I would like to say, and who wouldn’t, that I am not one of those extremists who see red at the mere mention of an animal being killed for food.
+If an Inuit needs to hunt seal because there is no other food source within a ten-kilometer radius, or no other source of vitamin D, that is a difficult moral question that philosophers have and are grappling with.
 But it is a special case.
 Usually even Indigenous people do not need to kill animals.
-And precisely because this is a special case, nearly all animal activists – certainly in Effective Altruism – rightly focus their money & energy on factory farming, a far larger issue & a greater cause of suffering than hunting.
+And precisely because this is a special case, nearly all animal activists – certainly in effective altruism – rightly focus their money and energy on factory farming, a far larger issue and a greater cause of suffering than hunting.

 That said, the idea that animals can have the right to be “hunted and used wisely” one of the most misguided things I have heard in a long time.
-The refutation is right there in the quotation: these activities involve using the animals – using the animals as mere means, without considering what is good for them, & solely to benefit the human who uses them!
+The refutation is right there in the quotation: these activities involve using the animals – using the animals as mere means, without considering what is good for them, and solely to benefit the human who uses them!
 But I should try to be charitable.
-I suppose these relationships really are reciprocal, in the sense that humans receive food, skins & labour & the animals receive exertion, pain & death.
-See, give & take!
+I suppose these relationships really are reciprocal, in the sense that humans receive food, skins and labour and the animals receive exertion, pain and death.
+See, give and take!